CURRENCIES: Dollar Slips As Euro, Pound Rebound From Political-driven Losses

 Continue Reading Below

-The dollar dropped slightly on Tuesday, as the pound and euro rebounded after recent losses driven by political uncertainty in Italy, Greece and the U.K.
+The dollar weakened against most of its major rivals on Tuesday, as the pound and euro rebounded following recent losses driven by political uncertainty in Italy and the U.K.

-The ICE Dollar Index fell 0.1% to 97.460, erasing gains from earlier in the session.
-The reversal came as the pound started to move higher, buying $1.2867 compared with $1.2840 late Monday in New York.
+The ICE Dollar Index was down 0.2% at 97.28, erasing gains from earlier in the session.
+The reversal came as the pound started to move higher, buying $1.2863 compared with $1.2837 late Monday in New York.

+A pair of solid economic reports did little to boost the dollar, however.
+Consumer spending (http://www.marketwatch.com/story/consumers-dont-hold-back-in-april-as-spending-surges-2017-05-30)rose in April thanks to rising incomes and lower gas prices, while home price gains in March picked up speed (http://www.marketwatch.com/story/home-price-growth-accelerates-to-nearly-three-year-high-in-march-2017-05-30), accelerating to the highest rate in nearly three years, reflecting sturdy demand and lean supply.

 Both the pound and euro had traded sharply lower earlier in Tuesday's session as Europe was hit with fresh concerns over Greece and Italy, as well as jitters ahead of the U.K.'s general election next week.
-Sterling moved sharply lower on Friday after the latest opinion polls showed the Conservative party's lead (http://www.marketwatch.com/story/pound-slides-after-poll-shows-conservatives-lead-shrinking-dollar-stumbles-2017-05-26) over Labour was narrowing markedly ahead of the June 8 vote.
+Sterling moved sharply lower on Friday after the latest opinion polls showed the Conservative party's lead (http://www.marketwatch.com/story/pound-slides-after-poll-shows-conservatives-lead-shrinking-dollar-stumbles-2017-05-26) over Labour narrowing markedly ahead of an important June 8 parliamentary vote.

-In Italy, former prime minister and the leader of Italy's ruling centre-left Democratic party Matteo Renzi has suggested the country hold its general election in September, pulling the vote forward from 2018.
-That has sparked fears that a euroskeptic party will make a significant showing, putting Italy on a path to leave the eurozone.

 Continue Reading Below